Cognigy/Documentation/docs/ai/empower/agentic-ai/build-llm-driven-flows.md

 1. In the Flow editor, click **+** to open the **Node Selection** menu.
 2. On the **By Function** tab, go to the **AI** tab and select the [AI Agent](../../build/node-reference/ai/ai-agent.md) Node from the list.
 The AI Agent Node will appear in the Flow editor.
-3. Left-click the Node to open the Flow editor.
+3. Left-click the Node to open the Node editor.
 4. Select the desired AI Agent from the AI Agent list.
 Configure the [rest of the fields](../../build/node-reference/ai/ai-agent.md#ai-agent-settings).
 5. Click **Save Node**.